GabeScott/standard-works-vault/General Conference/2015 October - Be Not Afraid, Only Believe.md

 # Be Not Afraid, Only Believe

-*By Dieter F. Uchtdorf - Second Counselor in the First Presidency*
+By President Dieter F. Uchtdorf - *Second Counselor in the First Presidency*

 *Given in the October session of the 2015 General Conference*

+>*When we choose to believe, exercise faith unto repentance, and follow our Savior, Jesus Christ, we open our spiritual eyes to splendors we can scarcely imagine.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2015/10/be-not-afraid-only-believe?lang=eng)

+## Babylon and Daniel

 Twenty-six hundred years ago, Babylon was the world’s great superpower.
 One ancient historian described the walls of Babylon that surrounded the city as more than 300 feet (90 m) high and 80 feet (25 m) thick.
-“In magnificence,” he wrote, “there is no other city that approaches ... it.”1
+“In magnificence,” he wrote, “there is no other city that approaches … it.”[^1]

 In its day, Babylon was the world’s center of learning, law, and philosophy.
 Its military might was unparalleled.
 It shattered the power of Egypt.
 It invaded, torched, and looted the Assyrian capital, Nineveh.
 It easily conquered Jerusalem and carried away the best and brightest of the children of Israel back to Babylon to serve King Nebuchadnezzar.